-Figure 13: Image from Oregon Climate Change Research Institute July 2022 Report, "Future Climate Projections: Lane County, OR" Executive Summary Table 1.
+Figure 20: Image from Oregon Climate Change Research Institute July 2022 Report, "Future Climate Projections: Lane County, OR" Executive Summary Table 1.

 Table 1.
-Projected direction and level of confidence in changes in the risks of climaterelated natural hazards.
-Very high confidence means that the direction of change is consistent among nearly all global climate models and there is robust evidence in the peerreviewed literature.
-High confidence means that the direction of change is consistent among more than half of models and there is moderate to robust evidence in the peerreviewed literature.
-Medium confidence means that the direction of change is consistent among more than half of models and there is moderate evidence in the peerreviewed literature.
+Projected direction and level of confidence in changes in the risks of climate-related natural hazards.
+Very high confidence means that the direction of change is consistent among nearly all global climate models and there is robust evidence in the peer-reviewed literature.
+High confidence means that the direction of change is consistent among more than half of models and there is moderate to robust evidence in the peer-reviewed literature.
 Medium confidence means that the direction of change is consistent among more than half of models and there is moderate evidence in the peer-reviewed literature.
 Low confidence means that the direction of change is small compared to the range of model responses or there is limited evidence in the peer-reviewed literature.

-Low Confidence Medium Confidence High Confidence Very High Confidence Risk Increasing Drought Expansion of Non-native Invasive Plants Reduced Air Quality Loss of Wetlands Heavy Rains Flooding Wildfire Changes in Ocean Temperature and Chemistry Coastal Hazards Heat Waves Risk Unchanging = ہے۔ Windstorms Risk Decreasing æ Cold Waves
+Low Confidence Medium Confidence High Confidence Very High Confidence Risk Increasing Drought Expansion of Non-native Invasive Plants Reduced Air Quality Loss of Wetlands Heavy Rains Flooding Wildfire Changes in Ocean Temperature and Chemistry Coastal Hazards Heat Waves Risk Unchanging Windstorms Risk Decreasing ₩ Cold Waves

-The report provides ranges of impacts from the above projected hazards in tangible form.
+The report provides ranges of impacts from projected hazards in tangible form.
 For example, related to the very high confidence of the increasing risk of impact from heat waves, the report states, "In Lane County, the number of days per year with temperatures 90°F or higher is projected to increase by an average of 18 days (range 5-30 days) by the 2050s, relative to the 1971-2000 historical baselines, under the higher emissions scenario."